-Fifteen years later, we see that this is indeed what is happening.
+Fifteen years later, this is indeed what is happening.
 It is also worth noting that most data cataloged in the Geospatial One-Stop Portal will not be Federal data.
-The most accurate and upto-date data is data that is collected, maintained and used locally.
-As the new NSDI co-evolves with the information and communications infrastructure, Federal and non-Federal NSDI builders will find it easier and easier to comply with data, metadata and service interface standards, leading to realization of the NSDI goals.
+The most accurate and up-to-date data are data that are collected, maintained and used locally.
+As the NSDI co-evolves with the information and communications infrastructure, Federal and non-Federal NSDI builders will find it easier to comply with data, metadata and service interface standards, leading to realization of the NSDI goals.
 This profile will guide all of the government departments and agencies as they add their respective data and services to the NSDI.